 Indeed, he is even likely to treat people who have earned a reputation of lifelong integrity and moral rectitude with deep suspicion.
 In other words, he becomes very prone to underestimating people’s trustworthiness.

 Because of this, he is likely to be perceived by others as paranoid and cynical: Why do you always insist on seeing the worst in people? is a refrain s/he may not infrequently be subjected to hearing, or: Why do you take such a jaundiced view of everything? is another.

 The answer may be simple: in large part, it is likely to be due to the conditioning s/he was exposed to in childhood.

-Indeed, research has demonstrated that significant childhood trauma may lead to an area of the brain, known as the amygdala, to be damaged, physically, and adversely, altering the brain’s development and priming the affected individual to be super-sensitive and hypervigilant in relation to a perceived potential threat.
+Indeed, research has demonstrated that significant childhood trauma may lead to an area of the brain, known as the amygdala, being damaged, physically, and adversely, altering the brain’s development and priming the affected individual to be super-sensitive and hypervigilant in relation to a perceived potential threat.

 Because the affected individual, through no fault of his/her own, finds it so exceptionally difficult to trust others, this makes the development of healthy relationships with these others impossible.
 This inevitably leads to a deep sense of loneliness, and, in all likelihood, concomitantly high levels of anxiety and depression.

 How Can A Healthy Trust Of Others Be Redeveloped?

 Whilst the affected individual may accept, on an intellectual level, that he has an unreasonably negative view of others, he may still find it all but impossible to accept this very same idea on an emotional level due to childhood conditioning (and, in some cases, due to damage to the amygdala (as referred to above) which is intimately involved in the brain’s processing of fear and emotion.